t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning: Property Bias: An Example of Lattice Mechanical Metamaterials

-Herein, we look into the data distribution of $\mathcal{D}_{lat}$, presented in Figure~\ref{fig:d_lat}.
-The nearly uniform sampling used for the data generation ensures good uniformity in the parametric shape space (Figure.~\ref{fig:d_lat}(b)).
-On the other hand, the corresponding property distributions in Figure~\ref{fig:d_lat}(c) show considerable imbalance, which epitomizes that \textit{data balance in parametric shape space does not ensure that in property space}.
-By extension, we argue that such property imbalance is prevalent in many metamaterial datasets generated by space-filling design in parametric shape space~\cite{wang2021ih, chan2021metaset, wang2021data, jiang2019global, an2019deep}.
-We claim that: (\textit{i}) \textit{any} metamaterial dataset collected based on naive sampling in parametric shape space are subject to \textit{substantial} property bias~\cite{wang2021ih, chan2021metaset, wang2021data, jiang2019global, an2019deep}, and more importantly, (\textit{ii}) this is highly likely to hold true for datasets with generic design representations -- other than parametric ones -- as well~\cite{chan2021metaset, chan2021remixing, wang2020deep, an2021multifunctional, whiting2020meta}.
-The general statement in part is grounded on the near-zero correlation between shape similarity and property similarity in large-scale metamaterial datasets ($\sim O(10^4)$), consisting of microstructures represented as pixel/voxel, reported by Y. C. Chan \textit{et al}.~\cite{chan2021metaset}.
-Overlooking the significant property imbalance, many methods assume that the subsequent stages of DDMD can accurately learn and perform inference under strong property imbalance, ignoring the compounding impact of data bias~\cite{branco2016survey}.
+Now we look into the data distribution of $\mathcal{D}_{lat}$.
+The near-uniform sampling ensures good uniformity in the parametric shape space (Figure~\ref{fig:d_lat}(d)).
+On the other hand, the corresponding property distributions in Figure~\ref{fig:d_lat}(e) show considerable imbalance, which epitomizes that \textit{data balance in parametric shape space does not ensure the same in property space}.
+We argue that such property imbalance is prevalent in many metamaterial datasets generated by space-filling design in parametric shape space~\cite{wang2021ih, chan2021metaset, wang2021data, jiang2019global, an2019deep}.
+We claim that: (i) metamaterial datasets collected based on naive sampling in parametric shape space are subject to substantial property bias~\cite{wang2021ih, chan2021metaset, wang2021data, jiang2019global, an2019deep}, and more importantly, (ii) this is highly likely to hold true for datasets with generic design representations -- beyond parametric ones -- as well~\cite{chan2021metaset, chan2022remixing, wang2020deep, an2021multifunctional, whiting2020meta}.
+The general statement is, in part, grounded on the near-zero correlation between shape similarity and property similarity in large-scale metamaterial datasets ($\sim O(10^4)$), consisting of microstructures represented as pixel/voxel, observed by Chan et al~\cite{chan2021metaset}.
+Overlooking the significant property imbalance, many methods assume that the subsequent stages of DDMD can accurately learn and perform inference under such strong property imbalance, ignoring the compounding impact of data bias~\cite{branco2016survey}.

+In addition, diversity alone does not ensure successful deployment of DDMD for design purposes.
+Imagine a case where a 50k-size dataset with perfect uniformity has been prepared, yet the region associated with a given design task (e.g., high performance-to-mass ratio; high stiffness anisotropy; manufacturability) happens to include a tiny portion of the dataset.
+This implies, provided a design task has been prescribed, that (i) designers would want to involve the utility of data points for the given task, on top of diversity, during both data acquisition and evaluation; (ii) it could be rather \textit{desirable to promote artificial data bias} towards a certain direction/area associated with the task.